Family and Medical Leave - Human Resources at Ohio State

 In accordance with federal law, the Family and Medical Leave Act (FMLA), The Ohio State University provides job-protected Family and Medical Leave (FML) to eligible faculty and staff who are unable to work because of their own serious health condition or because of the need to care for an immediate family member with a serious health condition.
 FML allows for up to 12 workweeks (480 hours for 100% FTE) of leave during a 12-month period based on certain qualifying events.

-In order to be eligible for FML, you must meet certain criteria, including a qualifying leave event.
-All potential FML qualifying leave events should be reported to your designated FML Administrator to determine eligibility.
+To be eligible for FML, you must meet certain criteria, including a qualifying leave event.
+All potential FML qualifying leave events should be entered into Workday and routed to your FML Administrator to determine eligibility.

 Refer to the Family and Medical Leave Policy for additional information on FML eligibility.